 The Miss Madison Racing Team was established in 1961 when industrialist Sam DuPont donated his unlimited hydroplane known as Nitrogen to the people of Madison, Indiana.
 The U-6 Miss Madison has been campaigning on the unlimited circuit ever since – the longest running continuous team in the sport.

 When the original Miss Madison hydroplane was destroyed in a racing accident in 1962, DuPont sold his second boat to the city for $5,000.
 Madison has been in the hydroplane racing business ever since.
 The world’s only community owned hydroplane is administered by a board of directors appointed by the city’s mayor.
-Robert D. Hughes currently serves as the Owners’ Representative for the team and Charlie Grooms is Team Manager.
+Robert D. Hughes currently serves as President of Miss Madison, Inc. and Charlie Grooms serves as Owners’ Representative and Team Manager.

 Miss Madison Racing Hulls